Karl H. Timmermann: Family

-Karl's grandfather, Arnold Timmermann, emigrated from Altenmarhorst/Twistringen, Germany, to Cuming County, Nebraska, in 1871.
-By 1881, Arnold's parents (John Henry and Helena Dames), a brother (John Henry), and a sister (Anna) had also arrived in Pebble Creek Valley, north of the village of Dodge.
+Karl's grandfather, Arnold Timmermann, emigrated from Altenmarhorst/Twistringen, in the German Empire, to Cuming County, Nebraska, in 1871.
+By 1881, Arnold's parents (John Henry and Helena Dames), a brother (John Henry), and a sister (Anna) had also arrived and settled in the Pebble Creek valley, north of the village of Dodge.
 Arnold married Anna Wortman on July 6, 1876 in West Point, Nebraska.
-Their son, John, was born n July 28,1876.
+Their son, John, was born on July 28, 1884.

 John Timmermann enlisted in the U.S. Army on April 9, 1919 and became part of Company M of the Eighth Infantry in the U.S. Army of Occupation.
 While absent without leave in 1921, he met Maria Weisbecker.
-They married in Frankfurt and had a son, whom they named Hans Karl Heinrich, on June 19, 1922.

-By January 1924, they were in Nebraska.
+They married in Frankfurt and Maria gave birth to a son on June 19, 1922, whom the couple named Hans Karl Heinrich.
+By January 1924, the couple had come back to the United States and were in Nebraska.
 On August 16, 1928, John was discharged from the U.S. Army.

 Timmermann attended the Guardian Angels School in West Point, Nebraska.
-His interest in military history led him to take part in the Citizens Military Training Camp for two summers before his senior year of high school.
+His interest in military history led him to take part in the Citizens' Military Training Camps for two summers before his senior year of high school.
 He graduated in 1940.

-Young Karl was concerned about being German with a growing war in Europe.
-He also had been exposed to taunts regarding his father's supposed cowardice, desertion from the army, and disgrace of the Timmermann family name.
+Young Karl was concerned about being of German descent with a growing war in Europe; he had been exposed to taunts regarding his father's supposed cowardice, desertion from the Army, and disgrace of the Timmermann family name.
 This sentiment caused Karl to declare with determination, "...
 I'm going to make it right again."
-Three other siblings and a brother-in-law eventually joined the U.S. armed services "to redeem their name".
+Three other Timmermann siblings and a brother-in-law eventually joined the U.S. armed services "to redeem their name".